Nikolay Drozdov: Biography

 After school, he entered the Faculty of Biology of the Moscow State University, where he became a friend of Vladimir Pozner.

 After leaving the second year of biology of the Moscow State University, he worked at a garment factory, first as a student, and then went to the master of the seventh category for sewing men's outerwear.

-In 1952–1955, he actively participated in the work of the biology club of All-Russian Society for the Protection of Nature (VOOP) under the leadership of P. P. Smolin.
+In 1952–1955, he actively participated in the work of the biology club of All-Russian Society for the Protection of Nature (VOOP) under the leadership of Pyotr Smolin.
 Together with Boris Vilenkin, Pyotr Vtorov, Yuri Puzachenko, Olga Shokhina, Mikhail Chernyakhovsky, Leonid Lisovenko and Roman Zlotin, they became prominent representatives of the second generation of VOOP.

 In 1956-1957, he studied at the Faculty of Science of the Moscow City Pedagogical Institute of V.P.
 Potemkin.
 After the second year, he moved to the MSU Faculty of Geography.

 In 1963, he graduated from the Department of Biogeography of the Faculty of Geography of Moscow State University, and by 1966 pursued his prost-graduation education.